 Nature and reach: Size indicators

 Please assess how important the bank is in these activities.
 This assessment should be expressed qualitatively as ‘High (H), Medium-High (MH), Medium-Low (ML) or Low (L)’.
 You should report ‘H’ if the size of the function is large, ‘MH’ if it is medium, ‘ML’ if the small, and ‘L’ if it is negligible.
 You may use macro-economic variables such as GDP, population (for Deposits, Lending, Payments, Cash, Settlement, Clearing and Custody Services), or market size (for Capital Markets and Wholesale Funding) as a benchmark for this qualitative assessment.

+Please note that the guidance below applies to cases where the relevant market is national for the functions Deposits, Lending and Payments, Cash, Clearing, Settlement, Custody services, and EU or higher for the functions Capital Markets and Wholesale Funding.
+Indications for cases where the institution chooses the report about a different relevant market level are shown between brackets in italics.

+This does not need to be assessed in case of reports in which the relevant market is considered to be regional.

 For each sub-function, please base yourself on the following aspects:

 T 20.01 Deposits

-Size 1 (c0070): expert judgement of the size of the value on accounts (c0030) from an EU perspective:
+Size 1 (c0070): expert judgement of the size of the value on accounts (c0030) from an EU perspective [one level higher than the relevant market]:

 From an EU perspective, how large do you believe the total value on accounts with your institution is?

-Size 2 (c0080): expert judgement of the size of number of clients (c0040) from a national perspective:
+Size 2 (c0080): expert judgement of the size of number of clients (c0040) from a national perspective [at the level of the relevant market]:

 From a national perspective, how large do you believe the total number of clients of your institution is?